 For this, teacher education is seen as one of the keys (see section "Teacher education and CAS").
 However, our search of the literature resulted in only a bit more than twenty articles of which only three studies alluded to the development of the preservice teachers' knowledge and practice in explicit detail.
 From the first of these three papers (Davis, 2015), we have an example of preservice teachers working with a textbook which has integrated CAS-use.
 The study relays how, in hypothetical teaching plans based on the textbooks, the preservice teachers realise the lever potential of CAS to develop and make explicit elements of the technology and theory by adding more theoretical questions.
 In the second paper (Gorev & Gurevich-Leibman, 2015), we have an example of teacher education which integrates digital tools intensively across all courses.
-Based on the preservice teachers' reflections, the study describes how the preservice teachers realise the lever potential of CAS on several levels.
-At the level of pedagogy, the preservice teachers recognise the lever potential of CAS for teaching experimental-based mathematics.
+Based on the preservice teachers' reflections, the study describes how the preservice teachers realise the lever potential of CAS for teaching experimental-based mathematics.
 At the level of sector and theme, the preservice teachers voice the potential of CAS to include activities that have a more general focus by using CAS to work with functions and equations containing parameters.
 The last article (Niess, 2005) presents reflections of a preservice teacher based on her experiences teaching mathematics with digital tools.
 As part of her reflections she points to the lever potential of CAS for multiple representations and recommends making more general studies as work with parameters using CAS becomes more efficient.